Director - Theatre-maker - Facilitator

-Rebeka's practice is rooted in embodied physical & vocal discovery, and play.
+Rebeka's practice is rooted in embodied physical & vocal discovery, collaboration & play.
 They access text and character through its rhythm, musicality and dynamics, emphasising the collective in the room.
-Their work explores themes of migration, folk traditions, climate justice and queerness; subverting gender roles through the physical language of their performers and theatre spaces with an approach that is multidisciplinary and holistic, including natural movement, live music and writing.
+Their work explores themes of migration, folk traditions, climate justice and queerness; subverting gender roles through the physical language of their performers and theatre spaces with an approach that is multidisciplinary and holistic, including natural voice, movement, live music and writing.

 Places I Never Think About